How to Stage A V-Day Benefit of

 - No acting experience is necessary.

-- You must use your correct event title, as it appears on the top of your V-Spot login, in all publicity.
+- Your full event title, as it appears on the top of your V-Spot login, must be used in all publicity.

-- You must adhere to ‘Identity & Social Networking Guidelines’ provided on the V-Spot.
+- Adhere to ‘Identity & Social Networking Guidelines’ provided on the V-Spot.

-- Absolutely no excerpt performances of any plays for promotional purposes or otherwise.
+- Absolutely no excerpt performances of any plays may be shown for promotional purposes or otherwise.

 - No filming of events beyond 3-minute publicity limits outlined in “Publicity” section of the V-Spot.